PatrickWWWANG/Leetcode/Review (2nd).md

 ### 416 Partition Equal Subset Sum
 2-D DP.
 Size len(nums) * (target + 1).
 Return False when sum is odd, set target to sum // 2 otherwise.
 Each DP grid means given first i numbers, and maximum possible target value j, we can reach a maximum value of dp[i][j].
 Transfer function is: take the maximum between, not take current number, dp[i - 1][j], and take current number, dp[i - 1][j - nums[i]] + nums[i].
 Initialize first column 0, first row 0 when j < nums[0], and nums[0] otherwise.
 For each row iteration, copy previous row when j < nums[i], and calculate transfer otherwise.
 Since each iteration only depends on one previous row.
 We can compress DP to 2-D len(nums) * 2 rolling DP.

+### 1049 Last Stone Weight II
+2-D DP.
+Similar to 416.
+Target is sum(stones) // 2.
+Use DP to find the cloest number we can choose to reach target, and that is the cancelled weight.
+Final output is sum(stones) - 2 * cancelled weight.

+### 494 Target Sum
+Can use brute force dfs, will go time limit exceeded.
+Typical problem for: Number of different methods filling a knapsack to target.
+We have left + right = sum; left - right = target.
+Combining them gives right = (sum - target) / 2.
+First of all, if (sum - target) % 2 == 1, we return 0 because it's impossible to have solution.
+If use 2-D dp, be careful: need to count number of zeros up to each nums position and set dp[n][0] to 2^num_zero because there are 2^num_zeros ways to reach zero when there are num_zero zeros.
+Can use 1-D dp.
+In 1-D dp, make sure the iteration of target is from right to left because we need previous left numbers to calculate right entries.
+Make sure dp[nums[0]] += 1 in initialization to include nums[0] == 0 case.
+Key transfer funtion: **dp[j] += dp[j - nums[i]] for number of different methods knapsack problem**.

+### 474 Ones and Zeroes
+3-D dp problem, can compress to 2-D dp, with dp[n][m] means max length of subset containing less than n ones and m zeros.
+Transfer function is take current iterating string or not take it. max(dp[n - num_ones][m - num_zeros] + 1, dp[n][m]).
+Remember, after compress, both m and n should be iterated in reverse order.

+### 518 Coin Change II